rsdoiel/antenna/north_america.md

 </p><p>
 	If these rapid payouts remind you of <a href="https://heatmap.news/sparks/los-angeles-fires-kettle-insurance" target="_self"><u>parametric insurance</u></a>, you’re on the right track.
 Parametric insurance also exists to get cash quickly into the hands of those who have experienced disaster, without the need for damage audits.
 But as is implied by the word “insurance,” it is also an opt-in service that involves the payment of monthly premiums.
 GiveDirectly’s cash comes out of the blue, free and clear.
 </p><p>
-	To get the actual money out the door, GiveDirectly works with Propel, an app for low-income households to manage government benefits such as SNAP food stamps.
+	To get the actual money out the door, GiveDirectly works with <a href="https://www.propel.app/" target="_blank">Propel</a>, an app for low-income households to manage government benefits such as SNAP food stamps.
 GiveDirectly tells Propel what areas its mapping tool has honed in on, and Propel sends out an alert to users in these zones, notifying them that they’re eligible to receive money.
 Individuals then complete a brief survey confirming their contact information, preferred language, and signing some consent notices.
 </p><p>
 	“The last response that we did in western North Carolina and in Florida last fall, it took them, on average, 68 seconds to complete that enrollment form,” Keen told me.
 The last time she looked at the data, there were about 2,300 households using Propel in the impacted areas of L.A., a number that’s only growing as the largest fires remain uncontained.
 Once people enroll, they can expect to receive money directly to their debit accounts within three days.
 </p><p>